yixiangD/Macrophage_framework/README.md

 - [Seurat batch integration tutorial](https://satijalab.org/seurat/articles/integration_introduction.html)
 - [Benchmark paper recommending Harmony](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1850-9)

+### Subset data to select macrophages
+- Lyve1 can potentially help identify macrophages
+- Fcgr1 (CD64) also
+Subset coordinates to the top right corner only, since bottom left it's only B cells & we dont care about them
+- Fcgr1 will be a certain Mac marker
+- Lyve1 also.
+- Monocytes dont express either.
+- however Lyve1 may be more specific to WAT macrophages... im not sure how it's gonna be in other tissues.
+- Fcgr1, on the other hand, is a pan-macrophage marker.
+- CD64 is expressed in monocytes

+- F4/80, CCR2, CD169, CX3CR1, CD206, CD163, Lyve1, CD9, TREM2, and MHCII are macrophage markers located on the cell membrane.
+(10.3389/fimmu.2023.1084636)
+- CD68, iNOS, Arg-1, and Gal-3 are macrophage markers located inside the cell.

 ## Reference papers
 - Normalizing single-cell RNA sequencing data: challenges and opportunities, 2017 Nature Methods